What is an institutional loan, and should you consider one?

 - If you don’t qualify for federal student aid or have borrowed up to the yearly allotment, an institutional loan may be worth considering.

-- Before you sign on the dotted line, make sure you know all of your school's repayment details and terms.
+- Before taking out an institutional loan, make sure you know all of your school’s repayment details and terms.

 What is an institutional loan for education?

-Institutional loans are a type of student loan offered by colleges and universities that help bridge the gap between the cost of attendance and other forms of financial aid the student qualifies to receive.
+Institutional loans are a type of student loan offered by colleges and universities to bridge the gap between financial aid awards and the full cost of attendance.
 The loan servicer may be the school itself or an agency the school hires to manage its institutional loan portfolio.

-As with private student loans, the terms for institutional loans can vary depending on the school that’s offering them.
-They can come in the form of short-term loans payable in just a few months or long-term loans that you have years to repay.
+As with private student loans, the terms for institutional loans can vary depending on the school.
+They may be short-term loans payable in just a few months or long-term loans that you have years to repay.

 Pros and cons of institutional loans

 Institutional loans can come in handy if you’re not eligible for federal financial aid or you’ve reached your allotment for the current academic year and still have some expenses to pay.
-That said, there are some potential pitfalls to watch out for, and it’s important to understand both angles to determine if one is right for you.
+That said, there are potential pitfalls.

 Pros

-- They can be preferable to other private student loans: Depending on your situation, your college or university may offer better terms than what you can get with a different lender.
+- They may be more affordable than private student loans: Because institutional loan rates are often the same for all students, regardless of credit score, your college or university may offer better terms than what you can get with a different lender.
 In some cases, you could even get a lower interest rate than what federal loans offer.

 - Some may not require a credit check: In some cases, particularly if it’s a short-term loan, you may not need to undergo a credit check to get approved.